al102030/Python-Class3/README.md

   - Use `time` module to convert `timestamp` to a human readable format
   - By using `read_text(_)` or `read_bytes()` and also `write_text(_)` or `write_bytes()` methods we can change content our file
   - We can use `shutil` library to copy files instead of using `read_text(_)` or `write_text()` methods
+  - `tell()` Method: Returns the current position of the file pointer (cursor) in bytes
+  - `seek(offset, whence)` Method: Moves the file pointer to a specified position:
+    - `offset` → Number of bytes to move
+    - `whence` (optional) → Reference position:
+      - 0: (default): Beginning of the file
+      - 1: Current position
+      - 2: End of the file
+  - In Python, the `open()` function supports multiple `modes (flags)` for working with files.
+Here’s a breakdown of all the important modes:
+    - `r`: Read-only mode (default).
+The file must exist
+    - `rb`: Read-only in binary mode (used for images, videos, etc.)
+    - `w`: Write mode (creates a new file or overwrites an existing file)
+    - `wb`: Write binary mode (used for binary files like images, PDFs)
+    - `a`: Append mode (adds content to the end of the file)
+    - `ab`: Append binary mode (adds binary data at the end)
+  - `readline()`: Reads a single line from a file.t is useful when you want to read a file line by line instead of loading the entire file into memory
+  - `writelines()`: Writes multiple lines (provided as a list) to a file at once.
+It is useful when you have multiple lines to write at once

 - <span style="color: Red;">Working With ZIP and CSV Files</span>